mer0mingian/docker-nvim/README.md

-# Docker-vim
+# Docker-nvim

-Vim in a docker container.
+Neovim in a docker container.

 ## Installation